 - 0% for years 1 and 2

 - 7% for year 3

 - 8% for years 4, 5, 6 and 7

 Investments can only be made in qualified, existing low-income community businesses located in Oregon as defined by section 45D of the Internal Revenue Code.
 These are census tracts that have a poverty rate of 20% or more, or the median family income is below 80%, the greater of: (a) statewide median family income or (b) metropolitan median family income.

 How to Apply

 Multiple projects can be included in one application.
 The application and project forms are available from the Program Resources box on the right.
-For fiscal year 2012, applications will be accepted on a first-come, first-serve basis after July 1, 2012, until $200 million of allocation is awarded.
+Applications will be accepted on a first-come, first-serve basis until $200 million of allocation is awarded.

 A $20,000 non-refundable application fee from the Community Development Entity is due when the application is submitted.

-An annual evaluation fee of $1,000 is due each year with the submission of the annual report which is typically required for seven years after the initial credit allocation.
+An annual evaluation fee of $1,000 per qualified equity investment is due each year with the submission of the annual report which is typically required for seven years after the initial credit allocation.

 Business Financing Resources